 Developing dynamic pricing models

-As mentioned earlier, competition is fierce in the hospitality industry, making price a crucial factor.
+As mentioned earlier, competition is fierce in the hospitality industry, so price is a crucial factor.
 Guests aren't just seeking quality products and services; they're also concerned about affordability when searching for accommodation.

 Embracing the digital edge and the Internet of Things